rafasoares/cancancan-wiki/Traps-(counter-intuitive-or-unexpected-behaviors).md

 Here's a list of common counter-intuitive behaviors.

-## Abilities are not defined the same way they are checked
+## Abilities are not defined and checked the same way

 You have to use a **class** when defining abilities but an **instance** when checking abilities.